SpinnerX/6502-Emulator.deprecated/NOTES.md

 `http://archive.6502.org/datasheets/gte_microcircuits_data_book_jan_1984.pdf` - this is one of the archived PDF's from the link on the bottom page in the previous link shown above.
 This link redirects you to a PDF containing information about microprocessors, microcomputers, peripherals, and etc.

+`https://www.princeton.edu/~mae412/HANDOUTS/Datasheets/6502.pdf` - Another reference PDF, to learn about 6502 from another perspective.
+This explains the same thing, but just another way of explaining and going through how the 6502 cpu works.